cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 #### Usage {.unlisted}

-1. **Crumbs Bar** - This shows your progress through the question tree
+1. **Breadcrumb Bar** - This shows your progress through the question tree
     - You can click crumbs to navigate back up the tree
-2. **Answer Card Page Navigation** - These buttons allow you to flip through the available answer cards
+2. **Page Select** - These buttons allow you to flip through the available answer card pages
     - 5 answer cards are shows per page

 ### Question Tree > Technique